http://www.uvm.edu/business/

 In determining whether a student must remain on trial, the computation of a student’s semester grade-point average must reflect the completion of at least 12 credit hours in courses for which the student receives quality point equivalents (“graded-course credits”).
 A student on trial may complete fewer than 12 graded-course credits during any semester; however, those credits will only be used to compute the grade-point average for the next semester in which the student has accumulated at least 12 total graded-course credits to use in the computation.

-A student shall be dismissed from the Grossman School of Business and the University of Vermont in the following situations:
+A student shall be dismissed from GSB and the University of Vermont in the following situations:

 1. The student does not satisfy a condition of trial, including a failure to earn the target grade-point average in any number of graded-course credits while on trial;